- Gauguin: Maker of Myth

 This exhibition is no longer on view at the National Gallery.

-Sponsor: Bank of America is proud to be the global sponsor.
-The Marshall B. Coyne Foundation is a generous supporter through the Fund for the International Exchange of Art.
-Additional support provided by The Exhibition Circle of the National Gallery of Art.
-The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: Bank of America was the global sponsor.
+The Marshall B. Coyne Foundation was a supporter through the Fund for the International Exchange of Art.
+Additional support was provided by The Exhibition Circle of the National Gallery of Art.
+The exhibition was supported by an indemnity from the Federal Council on the Arts and the Humanities.
+The film was made possible by the HRH Foundation.

 Audio and Video